-5. Ng IY, Shen X, Sim H, Sarri RC, Stoffregen E, Shook JJ.
-Incarcerating juveniles in adult prisons as a factor in depression.
-Criminal behaviour and mental health.
+5. Ng IY, Shen X, Sim H, et al. Incarcerating juveniles in adult prisons as a factor in depression.
+Criminal Behavior and Mental Health.
 2011;21(1):21-34.

 Ng et al. compared rates of depression among four groups in Michigan: youth incarcerated for serious offenses in adult facilities (n=47), those incarcerated for serious offenses in juvenile facilities (n=45), youth incarcerated for less serious offences (n=69), and non-incarcerated and non-offending youth (n=676).
 They controlled for nature of the offence, public assistance history, caregiver incarceration, sex, age, and race/ethnicity.
 The authors analyzed interview data from a previous study and longitudinal data from the Panel Study of Income Dynamics.
 Ng et al. found that youth who had been placed in adult facilities were significantly more likely to be depressed than youth incarcerated in juvenile facilities or youth in the community after controlling for confounding factors.
 For example youth in adult facilities had 64 times higher odds of being depressed than youth in the community, 22 times higher odds than minor offenders, and 37 times higher odds than serious offenders placed in juvenile facilities.